Cldwlkn13/trumps/README.md

 ## UX

 Trumps is a interactive card game based upon [Top Trumps](https://en.wikipedia.org/wiki/Top_Trumps).
 The game is intended to be a tribute, and to avoid copyright infringement will not be monetized.
-The cards are traditionally based upon a theme (The theme will be Soccer Players), and each card has a series of "categories" (Trumps will have 4).
+The cards are traditionally based upon a theme (The first theme will be Soccer Players), and each card has a series of "categories" (Trumps will have 4).
 The player will play against an AI algorithm in the code.
+The game is designed to be game theme agnostic.
+New themes can be easily added by adding a .json file to the assets/json & registering the theme at startup.

 ### Rules of the Game
 - The game is for 2 "players", the user (PLAYER 1) and the computer (PLAYER 2).